PKAQ-LAB/EVA-PRO/src/components/DescriptionList/index.en-US.md

 order: 4
 ---

-Groups display multiple read-only fields, which are common to informational displays on detail pages.
+Groups display multiple read-only fields, which are common to informational displays on AOEForm pages.

 ## API